Skip to main content

 With the Titan SDK integrated, begin exploring and implementing its new functionalities:

-• Accessibility: Utilize TitanSDK.accessibility.isTTSSupported(), TitanSDK.accessibility.startSpeaking(), TitanSDK.accessibility.onTTSSettingsChange() and other methods as detailed in the Accessibility Guide for TitanSDK Apps.
+• Accessibility: Utilize titanSDK.accessibility.isTTSSupported(), titanSDK.accessibility.startSpeaking(), titanSDK.accessibility.onTTSSettingsChange() and other methods as detailed in the Accessibility Guide for TitanSDK Apps.

-• App Control: Leverage TitanSDK.apps.launch() for streamlined app-to-app interactions.
+• App Control: Leverage titanSDK.apps.launch() for streamlined app-to-app interactions.

 • Remote Control: Refer to the Remote Control & Key Handling section for unified key mapping.